anindilla/anindilla/README.md

 - Learning TypeScript & Python through fun projects
 - Building random stuff that makes me laugh
 - Figuring out what it means to "vibe-code" as an ex-engineering student
-- Creating chaos in the best possible way
+- Creating chaos in the hackiest possible way

 ---